digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - Show resources for the whole cluster or limit visibility to a particular namespace.
 - Import resources directly from a git repository.
 - Adding functionality through extensions.

+In this blueprint you will use Tekton dashboard to interact with pipeline runs, and visualize results (such as logs) for each task from the CI/CD flow.

 Please visit the [Tekton Dashboard](https://github.com/tektoncd/dashboard) GitHub project page to learn more.